 In addition, the sisters realized that unless there was some improvement in the women’s skill sets, these families would continue to live at or below the poverty line and be subject to the threat of homelessness.

 They determined that lack of education was (and still is) both a root cause and a symptom of poverty and that providing the resources to help raise women raise their education levels would be a key anti-poverty strategy

 Education is the key to change for these women.

 In 1993, the Sisters purchased an Apartment Building adjacent to Visitation House.

 They transformed the shelter into a Transitional Housing and Education Model to address inadequate education among women with young children who were poor and homeless.

 They aimed to create an atmosphere of common caring and mutual respect.

 They aimed to ensure an environment where mothers and children could develop self-confidence, excel academically and feel safe and secure, living in stable and healthy surroundings

-In 2006, the Sisters opened a neighborhood women’s learning center to reach out to more women than the housing program could serve.
+In 2006, the Sisters extended education services into the community to reach out to more women than the housing program could serve.